NCAA Division I men's basketball tournament: Rituals and influence

+National anthem

+During the Final Four game, the national anthem was sung by four student-athletes from the four semi-finalist schools with one student-athlete representing each school.

 Cutting down the nets

 As a tournament ritual, the winning team cuts down the nets at the end of regional championship games as well as the national championship game.
 Starting with the seniors, and moving down by classes, players each cut a single strand off each net; the head coach cuts the last strand connecting the net to the hoop, claiming the net itself.
 An exception to the head coach cutting the last strand came in 2013, when Louisville head coach Rick Pitino gave that honor to Kevin Ware, who had suffered a catastrophic leg injury during the tournament.
 This tradition is credited to Everett Case, the coach of North Carolina State, who stood on his players' shoulders to accomplish the feat after the Wolfpack won the Southern Conference tournament in 1947.
 CBS, since 1987 and yearly to 2015, in the odd-numbered years since 2017, and TBS, since 2016, the even-numbered years, close out the tournament with "One Shining Moment", performed by Luther Vandross.